jprhs11/Final_news_app_capstone/README.md

 requirements.txt: List of Python packages required for the project.

-🛡 Security & Defensive Coding
+🛡 Security & Defensive Coding:

 Used get_object_or_404 to prevent server crashes on missing data.